dominikluca/dataviz/README.md

 ### Research Question

-> "How do variations in weather conditions—especially sunshine hours and rainfall—influence daily cycling trip counts in Munich, and how can a resilience index (rain/sun ratio) help quantify the robustness of cycling activity under changing weather?"
+> "How do variations in weather conditions influence daily cycling trips in Munich, and how can we quantify the robustness of cycling activity under changing weather?"
 >
 >